The subscription economy paradigm

 Know which aspects of your product or service to emphasize at each stage of the customer journey.
 Also, more importantly, ensure that you deliver on that value proposition.

 To touch on all three points, you need to provide a seamless marketing and sales experience.
 Every communication should highlight one of the three points in the same way.

 This requires a significant amount of coordination between departments, and good communication tools can help.
-Consider investing in a customer relationship management (CRM) system and a scheduling tool like Calendly to facilitate your team's interactions.
+Consider investing in a customer relationship management (CRM) system and integrated it with a scheduling tool like Calendly to facilitate your team's interactions.

 In the subscription economy, you need to keep providing value even after someone has signed up.
 That entails adopting a customer-centric mindset.

 The service mindset in a subscription economy exceeds what you’d typically see in pay-for-product.
 When you have subscribers, you nurture an ongoing relationship with the subscriber at the center.

 Digital services pioneer Richard Reisman calls this a “customer journey cycle of interactions.”
 It’s an ongoing dialogue that includes product delivery and billing as well as product updates, service communications, and more.

 Here’s how Reisman presents the difference in the service model: